FarronF/limerick-council-meetings/meetings/2020/06/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th January 2020.md

 ***rural communities.***

 The Motion was proposed by Councillor Scanlan.
-There was no Seconder for the Motion.--- 18
+There was no Seconder for the Motion.
+---
+18

 13.